datalad-handbook/book/docs/basics/101-105-install.rst

    :command:`datalad get` uses :command:`git annex get` underneath the hood.

-Let's see how much data is now present locally.
+Let's see how much content is now present locally.
 For this, :command:`datalad status --annex all` has a nice summary:

 .. runrecord:: _examples/DL-101-105-108